data projector

 Determine throw

 The ‘throw’ of a projector determines the image size when set at a distance.
-In other words, it tells us how big an image will be from a certain distance away.
+It tells us how big an image will be from a certain distance away.

 ‘Throw’ is designated with the following example: 1.5:1.
 This means that for every 1 foot of image width, the projector must be moved 1.5 feet away.